To see the list of courses being offered for this year, click on American Studies on the Registrar's page.

 AS 345, Theory and Practice of American Studies

 AS 396, Rotating Single Topic Course: for example, The Sublime in America, Race and Beauty, Suburbanization of America, and American Empire

 **American Studies 115 is a prerequisite for 345 and 396.

 The American Studies faculty has decided that 345, 396, 399, and 400, which are the real heart of the major, should be taken in succession.
-345, therefore, is scheduled as a winter term course to be taken in the junior year, 396 a spring term course for juniors, 399 a winter term course for seniors, and 400 a senior year exercise in which students, if approved, either a) write an extensive essay; b) write a more modest essay paired with a creative or project comps; or c) take two graduate-school style comprehensive examinations.
+345, therefore, is scheduled as a winter term course to be taken in the junior year, 396 a spring term course for juniors, 399 a fall term course for seniors, and 400 a senior year exercise in which students, if approved, either a) write an extensive essay; b) write a more modest essay paired with a creative or project comps; or c) take two graduate-school style comprehensive examinations.
 Students should not plan to be off campus in the winter or spring terms of Junior year, nor the winter of Senior year.